 “I gave him a lesson or two.”

 “I thought that bullshit sounded familiar.”
-She had been on two of my expeditions of Paris.
+She was familiar with my rap from two previous expeditions of Paris.

 “Merde peut-etre, mais regardez pas les tableaux.”